-Diabetes mellitus, or diabetes, is a chronic condition where the body is unable to produce any or enough insulin resulting in excess sugar (glucose) levels in the blood.
+Diabetes mellitus, or diabetes, is a chronic condition where the body is unable to produce any or enough hormone that regular blood sugar (glucose) levels resulting in excess amounts going around.
 This may sound all too familiar, but it is mainly because of the sobering statistic in Singapore and around the world.

 According to the International Diabetes Federation (IDF), there are over 606,000 cases of diabetes in Singapore in 2017.
 It could be your mom, a friend, or a workmate who has it.
 However, beyond the numbers is a string of health concerns that comes with it and could potentially result into.
 When it affects a woman in a vulnerable state like pregnancy, it warrants immediate attention to ensure the safety of both the mom and the baby.